nattguld/nattguld-http/README.md

 # nattguld-http
-An advanced HTTP library built on raw sockets.
+An advanced HTTP library built on raw sockets with a focus on web automation.

 ## Dependencies
 This repository uses a few external dependencies.